 MATURITY: The date upon which the principal or stated value of an investment becomes due.
-The investment's term or remaining maturity is measured from the settlement date to final maturity.

 MEDIUM TERM NOTES (MTN): A note that usually matures in five to 10 years.
 A corporate MTN can be continuously offered by a company to investors through a dealer with investors being able to choose from differing maturities, ranging from nine months to 30 years, though most MTNs range in maturity from one to 10 years.